teyang-lau/GoogleGame_RecommenderSystem/logsheet.md

   - [ ] find a way to incorporate game name and developer name similarity into cosine similarity
   - [ ] tweak other feature weightings to get best similarities
   - [ ] reduce time complexity of evaluate function
+  - [ ] non-weighted is not doing very well for people with many reviews. maybe weighted as well.
+Try below:
+  - [ ] recommend N games for each game the person likes in evaluate function (alternative method and compare with original method)
+  - [ ] try a range of values of parameters (`sim_thres`, `num_recs`) to get the best performance
+  - [ ] put label encoder in class
+  - [ ] deal with `SettingWithCopyWarning`
+  - [x] reduce space complexity of cosine similarity function
   - [x] create user profile based on the average of the features of games they reviewed
   - [x] train-test split user profile for content-based filtering model evaluation
 * Collaborative filtering